miguelrizzog96/Queue_Simulation_Python/README.md

 - Generated arrival and service times with random number generation using the python library `numpy`
 - Generated lists and dataframes with conditional statements to represent the events ocurring in the queue
-- Used the generated model for simulating a Single server queue with n customers
+- Used the generated model for simulating a multiple server queue with n customers

 ## Results